 - - -

 Technics ST-S707 (1984, $270, photo, schematic, block diagram) search eBay

 The ST-S707 is a small, surprisingly good digital tuner.
 Our panelist Bob says, "This was my $20 tuner of the week.
 It is small and thin, but full-featured.
-It has 5 gangs and 4 filters, including wide and narrow IF bandwidth settings.
+It has 5 gangs and 4 filters, including Wide and Narrow IF bandwidth settings.
 There is also an 'RF narrow' selection, which is interesting - I think it kicks in the fifth gang, at the expense of sensitivity.
 There are 8 buttons and 16 presets, with the second preset engaged by holding the button down for a half-second longer when storing or recalling.
 The signal level readout is in dB, very nice!
-It can be run in automated mode or manual on all functions, including wide/narrow, mono/stereo, and RF narrow.
+It can be run in automated mode or manual on all functions, including Wide/Narrow, Mono/Stereo, and RF Narrow.
 No MPX filter is included.
 The sound is good so far, but it was a quick listen.
 This is a cool tuner, well worth checking out for cheap $.
 I'll do audio mods and see what happens."
-The ST-S707 usually sells for $30-60 on eBay, with a low of $21 in 5/05 and an inexplicable high of $176 in 7/05.
-A mint one with original box and manual went for $95 in 12/08.
-[BF][EF]
+The ST-S707 usually sells for $30-60 on eBay, with an inexplicable all-time high of $176 in 7/05.

+- - -